Skip to main content

 Play a game of 'I spy' through Brisbane’s laneways using the artworks in the Outdoor Gallery.

-While you’re in the city, duck into the Museum of Brisbane for an additional hit of art, culture and history.
+While in the city, visit the Museum of Brisbane for extra art, culture and history.

 3. Live the park life